-Unemployment Rate in the Euro Area averaged 9.59 percent from 1995 until 2020, reaching an all time high of 12.10 percent in February of 2013 and a record low of 7.30 percent in October of 2007.
+Unemployment Rate in the Euro Area averaged 9.56 percent from 1995 until 2020, reaching an all time high of 12.10 percent in April of 2013 and a record low of 7.20 percent in March of 2020.
 This page provides the latest reported value for - Euro Area Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Eurostat
+Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

 Unemployment Rate in Euro Area is expected to be 9.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Unemployment Rate in Euro Area to stand at 9.00 in 12 months time.
 In the long-term, the Euro Area Unemployment Rate is projected to trend around 8.80 percent in 2021 and 8.40 percent in 2022, according to our econometric models.